Clear Your Space & Your Vibe

 Once I’m done with the Christmas items, I move on to things I have received or purchased during the holiday season (like Black Friday sales).

-Since you have new items, you’re more likely to be ok with letting go of some of the older ones.
+Since you have new items, you’re more likely to be okay with letting go of some of the older ones.

 The festive season gifts you the opportunity to be grateful for all the abundance you have accrued, and revisit what you –